This page was updated on 19 September 2022. To view changes, please see page updates

-Alleged abusers or offenders use a variety of strategies to access and entrap young people.
+Alleged abusers use a variety of strategies to access and entrap young people.
 These strategies can be sophisticated and deliberately target young people’s inexperience, their need for belonging and their desire to be seen as adult.
 As with all manipulative and coercive behaviours, the key is to be aware of common strategies and notice them.
 If you are aware, you can educate the young people, families and communities you work with.

-While each of the below methods of manipulation and coercion are different, alleged abusers or offenders tend to use a similar pattern of behaviour that progresses through targeting, friendship-forming, a loving relationship phase and an abusive relationship stage.
+While each of the below methods of manipulation and coercion are different, alleged abusers tend to use a similar pattern of behaviour that progresses through targeting, friendship-forming, a loving relationship phase and an abusive relationship stage.
 These are further explored in Stages of manipulation and coercion.

 Common strategies in the early stages of manipulation include: